21 College Student Discounts & Freebies That’ll Save You LOADS of Money

 Heading to the movies?
-Show a valid student ID at participating Cinemark box offices and receive a special discount, valid at select theatres only!
-Keep in mind that discount days, times, and restrictions may vary depending on theatre location.
-Visit your local theatre’s box office for more details.
+Show a valid student ID at participating Cinemark box offices and receive a special discount, valid at select theaters only!
+Keep in mind that discount days, times, and restrictions may vary depending on theater location.
+Visit your local theater’s box office for more details.

 Through Dell University, students can enjoy savings and special packages, such as exclusive discounts and a 30-day Price Match Guarantee on PCs, up to 6% back in rewards, free expedited delivery, access to exclusive offers, extra 20% on all PCs in the Member Exclusive Store with coupon, and more!

 J. Crew offers a 15% discount to all college students and teachers whenever they shop in stores (J.Crew, J.Crew Factory, and J.Crew Mercantile) and show a valid school ID at checkout.
 This promotion is not valid at jcrew.com or jcrewfactory.com or on phone orders.

 14. Get FREE Microsoft Office 365 + 10% off Windows devices.

 Students are eligible for free Office 365 for Education, which includes Word, Excel, PowerPoint, OneNote, and now Microsoft Teams, plus additional classroom tools.
 Also, students get 10% off Windows devices and more – all you need to get started is a valid school email address.

 15. See your fave flicks with Regal Cinemas discounts.